daisuke19891023/open-data-cleaning-kawasaki/docs/development/testing.md

 # Testing Guide

-Comprehensive testing is crucial for maintaining code quality in Clean Interfaces.
+Comprehensive testing is crucial for maintaining code quality in Kawasaki ETL.

 ## Testing Philosophy